Take a look at SARS-CoV-2's family tree. It's full of surprises

 What the future holds

-On the surface, this uncertainty about the virus seems a bit scary.
-It raises the possibility that a new variant could crop that's more lethal than any previous variant.
+On the surface, this uncertainty about the coronavirus seems a bit scary.
+It raises the possibility that a new variant could crop up that's more lethal than any previous variant.

-That scenario is possible, says infectious disease doctor Roby Bhattacharyya, who's an infectious disease specialist at Massachusetts General Hospital and Harvard Medical School.
+That scenario is possible, says physician Roby Bhattacharyya, who's an infectious disease specialist at Massachusetts General Hospital and Harvard Medical School.
 "Variants that transmit better are going to be selected for, and it's kind of the luck of the draw whether that variant is also more severe or less severe."

 Remarkably, however, our immune systems seem ready to handle whatever variant emerges.
-No matter what variant the virus has thrown at us, including omicron, prior exposure to the virus (either through vaccination or a prior infection) has still offered good protection against hospitalization and severe disease.
+No matter what variant the coronavirus has thrown at us, including omicron, prior exposure to the virus (through either vaccination or a prior infection) has still offered good protection against hospitalization and severe disease.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.